A Few Winning Synopses

 He stayed away from her then.
 Why can’t he resist her, now?

-their lunch hours, and Tracy and Riley rediscover a mutual liking
+lunch hours, and Tracy and Riley rediscover a mutual liking for one

-for one another.
+another.
 Unfortunately, they also get a lot of work done.
+The job is

-The job is soon finished, but Riley is reluctant to end the
+soon finished, but Riley is reluctant to end the regularly scheduled

-really wants from Tracy is a romance.
+Tracy is a romance.
 A future.
-Quite possibly, a
+Quite possibly, a forever.

 When he meets Hannah at Tracy’s duplex, Riley learns of the